Texas's 24th congressional district

 Texas' 24th congressional district of the United States House of Representatives covers much of the suburban area in between Fort Worth and Dallas in the state of Texas and centers along the Dallas–Tarrant county line.

 The district has about 529,000 potential voters (citizens, age 18+).
 Of these, 57% are White, 16% Latino, 14% Black, and 10% Asian.
 Immigrants make up 4% of the district's potential voters.
 Median income among households (with one or more potential voter) in the district is about $81,900, and 46% hold a bachelor's or higher degree.

+It is the wealthiest congressional district in the state of Texas.